Understanding NIHSS Certification and the Group B Answer Key

 | 2 | Severe aphasia | Inability to repeat sentences, name objects, or answer simple questions. |

 Key tip: Distinguish expressive aphasia from dysarthria.
-In dysarthria the patient’s speech is slurred but the language content is intact; this belongs to Item 11, not Item 10 Not complicated — just consistent..
+In dysarthria the patient’s speech is slurred but the language content is intact; this belongs to Item 11, not Item 10 That's the part that actually makes a difference..

 4.4 Dysarthria (Item 11)